redwoodjs/redwood/README.md

 this obvious.
 In addition, separate projects allow for different dependencies and build processes for each project.

 The api side is an implementation of a GraphQL API.
-Redwood makes it easy to interact with a database via Prisma's Photon ORM.
-Code can be organized into Photon's model classes, which keeps things clean.
-Photon also provides first-class migrations that take the pain out of evolving your database schema.
+Your business logic is organized into "services" that represent their own internal API and can be called both from external GraphQL requests and other internal services.
+Redwood can automatically connect your internal services with Apollo, reducing the amount of boilerplate you have to write.
+Your services can interact with a database via Prisma's Photon ORM, and Prisma's Lift provides first-class migrations that take the pain out of evolving your database schema.

-The web side is coded with React.
-Redwood provides a variety of utility components designed to make it easy to run queries and mutations against your GraphQL API.
-These components also help separate data fetching from rendering so you can easily test your components and develop them in isolation (enhanced by using Storybook).
+The web side is built with React.
+Redwood's router makes it simple to map URL paths to React "Page" components.
+Pages may contain a "Layout" component to wrap content.
+They also contain "Cells" and regular React components.
+Cells allow you to declaratively manage the lifecycle of a component that fetches and displays data.
+Other Redwood utility components make it trivial to implement smart forms and various common needs.
+An ideal development flow starts with Storybook entries and Jest tests, so Redwood closely integrates both, making it easy to do the right thing.

 You'll notice that the web side is called "web" and not "frontend".
-This is because Redwood conceives of a world where you may have other sides like "mobile", "cli", etc, all consuming the same GraphQL API and living in the same monorepo.
+This is because Redwood conceives of a world where you may have other sides like "mobile", "desktop", "cli", etc, all consuming the same GraphQL API and living in the same monorepo.

 ## How can it be serverless if it involves a GraphQL API and database?